Abdul-Rafay-21/Abdul-Rafay-21/README.md

 # 💫 About Me:
-[cite_start]I am a motivated Full Stack Developer proficient in front-end and back-end technologies[cite: 8]. [cite_start]I specialize in building responsive web applications using PHP, React, and .NET, with a strong focus on clean code and UI/UX design[cite: 9, 11].
+I am a motivated and proactive Full Stack Developer with a strong foundation in front-end and back-end technologies[cite: 8]. [cite_start]I specialize in building responsive web applications using PHP, React, and .NET, with a strong focus on clean code.

 ## 🌐 Socials:
 [![WhatsApp](https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)](https://wa.me/923178711043)